CooRia/ORBSLAM3-KinectDK-RealTime-Mapping/README.md

 Kinect.resolution: 720
 Adjusted: 0
 ```
-Open KinectDKRectifiedRealtime.yaml to see valid values
+Open KinectDKRectifiedRealtime.yaml to see valid values.
-Each time you change Kinect.depthmod or Kinect.resolution, you should set Adjusted to 0
+Each time you change Kinect.depthmod or Kinect.resolution, you should set Adjusted to 0.
-Run the program once, it will print new Camera width, height, fx, cx, fy, cy
+Run the program once, it will print new Camera width, height, fx, cx, fy, cy.
-Change Camera1.fx Camera1.cx Camera1.fy Camera1.cy Camera.width Camera.height to proper value and set Adjusted to 1
+Change Camera1.fx Camera1.cx Camera1.fy Camera1.cy Camera.width Camera.height to proper value and set Adjusted to 1.
-Then you can run this program
+Then you can run this program.